AussieGamblingHub/Best-Online-Casino-Australia-2025-Top-5-Real-Money-Sites/README.md

 - **Progressive Jackpot Pokies**: Games with accumulating prize pools that can reach millions
 - **Megaways Pokies**: Dynamic games with up to 117,649 ways to win

 Top pokies include Sweet Bonanza, Wolf Gold, Gates of Olympus, and Big Bass Bonanza.
-Online casinos in Australia offer thousands of these popular games.
+Online casinos in Australia provides thousands of these popular games.

 ### Table Games